Panic Attack Recovery

 This statement certainly illustrates a form of limited thinking.
 Limited thinking can apply whether you’re thinking about how you’re likely to feel or whether you’re talking about accomplishments.

-Throughout this newsletter I have worked through various anxiety producing thoughts utilizing Cognitive Behavioral Therapy (CBT) in order to locate the Cognitive Distortions and then substitute healthier more realistic thoughts in their place.
+Throughout the website we have worked through various anxiety producing thoughts utilizing Cognitive Behavioral Therapy (CBT) in order to locate the Cognitive Distortions and then substitute healthier more realistic thoughts in their place.

 CBT is a great way, when done continuously, to break away from any limited type of thinking and the anxiety that such thinking creates in you.